Navarrete, La Rioja

 Navarrete is a municipality of the autonomous community of La Rioja.
 Named a Conjunto Histórico-Artístico of Spain, due to its historical and monumental character.
 Navarrete is located between Logroño and Nájera on the French Way, the most popular path on the Way of St. James, a medieval pilgrim route.
 Currently, Navarrete is the only pottery centre in La Rioja, and it has been one of the most important centres in Northern Spain.

 Geography

 Orography

 The municipality has an extension of 28,49 km², and it borders with Fuenmayor to the north, Logroño and Lardero to the east, Entrena, Medrano, Hornos de Moncalvillo, and Sotés to the south, and Huércanos and Cenicero to the west.

 Most of the land is located on a glacis of the Iregua River, where currently the Daroca River flows.

-Whitin its territorial jurisdiction there is also a reservoir called Valbornedo.
+Within its territorial jurisdiction there is also a reservoir called Valbornedo.
 The historic centre of the town is built on a hill called Tedeón (512 m), from which the town has since expanded.